danibishop/danibishop.github.io/index.md

 * Leading is not about commanding and using the whip; **leading is about understanding** and sharing the goods and bads.
 * Leading is not about being x10 whatever; **leading is about helping others** reaching their goals.
 * Leading is not about living for your job; **leading is about finding balance**.

+## Contact me

+If you need **mentorship** for your personal development or **team building assesment** for your team, please contact me using the links below or this [summarized CV](https://trello.com/b/14rDUIh6/curriculum-dani-ramirez)